ManticSic/darius-weber.page/content/blog/git-mono-repositories/index.md

 ---
-title: 'IMHO: Working With Git Mono Repositories'
+title: 'Working With Git Mono Repositories'
 description: 'A dive into the world of Git mono repositories.'
 author: 'Darius Weber'
 date: 2024-05-05